 For example, you won’t have to spend time adding a new feature that your customers are asking for or removing any older features that nobody wants.
 You’ll be ahead of the game.
 Save money.
 And make a better healthcare mobile product.

-Modern customers expect a great user experience but the healthcare industry direly unequipped to deliver a flawless digital strategy.
+Modern customers expect a great user experience but the healthcare industry is traditionally ill-equipped to deliver a flawless digital strategy.

 In fact, while 66 of the 100 largest hospitals in the United States offer consumers mobile health apps, only 2% of patients are using them, according to a new report published by Accenture.

 Building a great health app is done by hiring a great digital strategy and mobile app development agency.
-Don’t try and create it in house.
+Don’t try to create it in house.

 The following tips are key to finding the perfect healthcare mobile app development solution.